EpsilonSolutions/netscaler-command-reference/docs/responder/responder-action/responder-action.md

 <b>htmlpage</b>
 For respondwithhtmlpage policies, name of the HTML page object to use as the response.
 You must first import the page object.

-<b>bypassSafetyCheck</b>
-Bypass the safety check, allowing potentially unsafe expressions.
-An unsafe expression in a response is one that contains references to request elements that might not be present in all requests.
-If a response refers to a missing request element, an empty string is used instead.
-Possible values: YES, NO
-Default value: NO

 <b>comment</b>
 Comment.
 Any type of information about this responder action.

+<b>responseStatusCode</b>
+HTTP response status code, for example 200, 302, 404, etc. The default value for the redirect action type is 302 and for respondwithhtmlpage is 200
+Minimum value: 100
+Maximum value: 599

+<b>reasonPhrase</b>
+Expression specifying the reason phrase of the HTTP response.
+The reason phrase may be a string literal with quotes or a PI expression.
+For example: "Invalid URL: " + HTTP.REQ.URL

 ##Example

-1) add responder action act1 respondwith "\\\\"HTTP/1.1 200 OK\\\\r\\\\n\\\\r\\\\n\\\\""2) add responder action resp respondwithhtmlpage my-responder-page,3) add responder action redir_action redirect '"http://backupsite2.com" + HTTP.REQ.URL' -bypassSafetyCheck YES
+1) add responder action act1 respondwith "\\\\"HTTP/1.1 200 OK\\\\r\\\\n\\\\r\\\\n\\\\""2) add responder action resp respondwithhtmlpage my-responder-page,3) add responder action redir_action redirect '"http://backupsite2.com" + HTTP.REQ.URL'

 ##rm responder action